Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Doncieux, S., Bredeche, N., Mouret, J.B. and Eiben, A.E.G., 2015.
 Evolutionary robotics: What, why, and where to.
 Frontiers in Robotics and AI, 2, p.4.

+* Bongard, J. and Lipson, H., 2014.
+Evolved machines shed light on robustness and resilience.
+Proceedings of the IEEE, 102(5), pp.899-914.

 * Bongard, J.C., 2013.
 Evolutionary robotics.
 Communications of the ACM, 56(8), pp.74-83.

 * Pfeifer, R. and Bongard, J., 2007.
 How the body shapes the way we think: A new view of intelligence.
 MIT Press.